 Documentation Guidelines

-All documentation must be on a letterhead, typed, and dated in the form of a letter, report, psychological evaluation, or a high school IEP/504 plan.
-At the very minimum, the reports should include the information as listed below.
+Documentation should be on a letterhead, typed and dated in the form of a letter, report, psychological evaluation, or a high school IEP/504 plan.
+Reports may include the information as listed below.
 The professional documenting the disability must be identified by name, title, and professional credentials; license or certification; area of specialty; and the state/province in which the professional practices.

 The American with Disabilities Act, (Public Law 101-336, 1990) defines a disability as a physical or psychological impairment that substantially limits one or more major life activities, (i.e., learning, walking, talking, seeing, hearing, taking care of one’s self).
 The provision of reasonable accommodations is based on an assessment of the current impact of the student’s disability.
 As the manifestations of a disability may vary over time and in different settings, in most cases evaluations should have been conducted within the past year (i.e., low vision or neuromuscular conditions are often subject to change and should be updated for current functioning).
 Documentation should validate the need for services based on the individual’s current level of functioning in the educational setting.

-Documentation must be current (generally, within three (3) years) and must include the following:
+Documentation should be current (generally within three (3) years) and include a combination of the following:

 Guidelines for Documenting Disability by Category